Houston Communication Programs

 UST is the only Catholic university in Houston.
 It's divided into 4 schools, including the School of Arts and Sciences.
 This school contains the Communication Department, where students can find communications programs.
 All students in this department are required to complete internships.

 Minor in Communication

 Completion of 18 credits is necessary to earn this minor.
-All students in this program must complete 2 classes in public speaking and mass media.
-The program also gives students the option to choose 1 of the following 3 classes: rhetorical dimensions of the media, media ethics, and communication theory.
-An additional 9 credits of communication electives round out the program requirements.
+All students in this program will complete classes in public speaking, mass media, ethics in media, rhetorical theory and communication theory.

 Bachelor of Arts in Communication

 There are a few other options for communication programs in Houston and nearby.
 At the Central College campus of Houston Community College, students can earn an associate's degree in various communication specialties.
 Also in town is UH - Downtown, and 26 miles southeast of the city center is UH - Clear Lake; both schools award bachelor's degrees in communication.
-Lastly, Houston Baptist University, about 15 miles southwest of downtown, has a Bachelor of Arts in Speech Communication program.
+Lastly, Houston Baptist University, about 15 miles southwest of downtown, has a minor in speech communication.